polarvogel/SleepMyMac_AS/README.md

 Great for watching Netflix or enjoying other media to fall asleep!

 ## Installation
 Download the .zip file from Github, open _SleepMyMac.applescript_ with AppleScript Editor (default) and export it as an executable program.
-Safe it somewhere where you like (e.g. /Applications) and you can easily access it via Spotlight.
+Store it somewhere where you like (e.g. /Applications) and you can easily access it via Spotlight.